Skip to main content

 Marine sediments are one of the earth’s largest sources of methane, a greenhouse gas.
 Consortia of methanotrophic archaea and sulfate-reducing bacteria in marine sediments consume up to 90% of this methane, so comparatively little reaches the overlying ocean.
 The microbial community response to methane flux from the subsurface is largely uncharacterized.
 I am using high-pressure enrichments and analyzing microbial communities in Arctic sediment samples to investigate how and where these microbes consume methane and how their communities change over time.

-Worked with Dr. Colwell (CEOAS).
+Advisor: Dr. Rick Colwell (CEOAS).

 Dr. Zach Landry